SiameseLab/quesadiya/docs/source/quickstart.rst

 .. code-block:: bash

   $ quesadiya create queso me data/sample_triplets.jsonl
-  $ Loading input data: 5 row [00:00, 1495.40 row/s]
+  Loading input data: 5 row [00:00, 1495.40 row/s]
-  $ Admin password:
+  Admin password:
-  $ Repeat for confirmation:
+  Repeat for confirmation:
-  $ Inserting data.
+  Inserting data.
 This may take a while...
-  $ Finish creating a new project 'queso'
+  Finish creating a new project 'queso'

 **Caution**:
-*<datapath>* must be a jsonline file, where each row must follow the format below:
+``<datapath>`` must be a jsonline file, where each row must follow the format below:

 .. code-block:: javascript

   {
     "anchor_sample_id": "string (max 100 char)",
-    "anchor_sample_text": "list of text", // each element is a paragraph "anchor_sample_title": "text (nullable)",
+    "anchor_sample_text": "list of text", # each element is a paragraph "anchor_sample_title": "text (nullable)",
     "candidate_group_id": "string (max 100 char)",
     "candidates": [
       "item": {
         "candidate_sample_id": "string (max 100 char)",
-        "candidate_sample_text": "list of text", // each element is a paragraph "candidate_sample_title": "text (nullable)"
+        "candidate_sample_text": "list of text", # each element is a paragraph "candidate_sample_title": "text (nullable)"
       }
     ]
   }

-*anchor* is the sample you want to compare to the positive sample and the negative sample.
+``anchor`` is the sample you want to compare to the positive sample and the negative sample.
-*candidates* is a list of candidates for a positive and a negative sample.
-The sample collaborator selects is recorded as a positive sample and **quesadiya** chooses a negative sample from the rest.
+``candidates`` is a list of candidates for a positive and a negative sample.
+The sample collaborator selects is recorded as a positive sample and ``quesadiya`` chooses a negative sample from the rest.

 **Tips**: You can add collaborators from a jsonline file when you create a project by

 .. code-block:: bash

-  $ quesadiya create queso me data/triplets.jsonl -a data/collaborators.jsonl
+  $ quesadiya create queso me data/triplets.jsonl -a data/sample_collaborators1.jsonl

+You can view sample data `here <https://github.com/SiameseLab/quesadiya/tree/master/data>`__.

-Note that `<collaborator_path>` must be a jsonline file, where each row must follow the format below:
+Note that ``<collaborator_path>`` must be a jsonline file, where each row must follow the format below:

 .. code-block:: javascript